helpfulengineering/resources/software/SecurityBestPractices/SecurityBestPractices.md

 Security Slack channel: #skill-infosec

 As all teams are rushing to bring their solutions to production, we need to ensure that we are properly protecting all data that we capture and store.
 A security breach could severly reduce trust in what we are building and impact our ability to help those in need.
+The central Helpful Engineering organization is here to provide guidance and resources to help secure your project.

 Protecting PII checklist:
 * Identify PII